Year 4 classes

 Marlborough Teacher – Mr B Thomas

 Lacock Teacher - Mrs J Richardson and Mr J Fowler

 Year 4 Teaching Assistants - Miss R Brewer,Mrs E Pascoe and Mrs D Murray

-What’s happening in Term 1:
+What’s happening in Term 1 and 2?

-Here is our curriculum map for 2017/18.
+Here is our curriculum map for 2019-20.

 In maths, children will learn place value which will include understanding, comparing and ordering four and five digit numbers.
 They will know how to round numbers to the nearest 10, 100 and 1000 and will learn how to read Roman numerals to 100.
 They will explore decimals numbers before moving on to written and mental addition, subtraction, division and multiplication.

-Year 4 will continue to develop their role as scientists and investigate how sound travels and how we hear.
+Year 4 will become scientists and investigate how sound travels and how it travels through different materials into the ear.
 They will explore electricity and simple circuits.
-They will construct circuits and carry out investigations in to which materials conduct electricity.
+During lessons, they will construct circuits and carry out investigations in to which materials conduct or insulate electricity.
 In French, they will be learning all about people which will include ways to describe what a person looks like.

-In RE, the children will be looking at worship, pilgrimage and sacred places, delving into where, how and why people worship and why pilgrimage is important to some religious believers.
-Children in year 4 will be keeping fit in PE by learning new skills in basketball and dance.
+In RE, the children will be looking at worship, pilgrimage and scared places, delving into where, how and why people worship and why pilgrimage is important to some religious believers.
+Children in year 4 will be keeping fit in PE by learning new skills in basketball and tag rugby.